vsoch/vsoch.github.io/_posts/2022/2022-01-14-clusters-and-pam.md

 I do not like them with a snack. <br>
 I do not like them on an app. <br>
 I do not like them on a map. <br>
-A do not like them with a bro. <br>
+I do not like them with a bro. <br>
 I do not like them in the snow. <br>
 I do not want them here and now, <br>
 I do not want them with a cow. <br>